Meeting the SDGs

 Our strategy has an enhanced focus on the affordability of the infrastructure we are supporting.
 We will test how each investment is expected to improve access to infrastructure, whether for low-income individuals or for businesses or for both.
 Where we can support areas of economic activity with associated infrastructure, we may be able to forge strong links so that the revenues of the businesses and the infrastructure providers are mutually supported.

-Gender equality is another universal principle core to achievement of the SDGs and embedded in our approach in a number of ways.
+Gender equality is another universal principle core to the achievement of the SDGs and embedded in our approach in a number of ways.
 First, there is the requirement for all parts of the portfolio to have policies and processes in place to safeguard against violence against women and girls and to respond immediately in the event of any possible concerns.
 Second, PIDG, its companies and its projects have policies on non-discrimination in place.
 Third, we are trialling a framework for assessing which projects can deliver empowerment for women.
 We will be considering what should be a realistic level of ambition for our companies in terms of selecting projects that can have a particularly positive impact on women and girls and/or using grant funding from TAF to enhance the design of projects to achieve better outcomes for women and girls.

 We also contribute to the SDGs relating to the battle against climate change, continuing to prioritise renewable technologies in project selection.
 Coal projects are excluded.
 Projects relating to other thermal technologies will only be considered under specific circumstances: where there are clear pro-poor benefits; where there are no viable alternatives and the solution, such as baseload power is better than the status quo, and part of a longer-term view to move towards a cleaner energy/low carbon pathway; and in consultation with experts on the low-carbon transition.